-- Three hospitals: Ellisras and Witpoort (public), Onverwacht Mediclinic (private). - Hospital referrals: Witpoort for Seleka- Shongoane and Abbotspoort clinics - Ellisras for Marapong, Steenbokpan and Ellisras town clinics - Marapong clinic has moved to the old private hospital donated by Exxaro to provide adequate service for the population which has currently grown threefold as compared to when the clinic was originally established.
+- Three hospitals: Ellisras and Witpoort (public), Onverwacht Mediclinic (private).
+Total Hospital bed availability for Lephalale is at 240 beds in total for the 3 Hospitals, with average %BUR of 75% per month. - Hospital referrals: Witpoort for Seleka- Shongoane and Abbotspoort clinics - Ellisras for Marapong, Steenbokpan and Ellisras town clinics - 24 hours Marapong COMMUNITY HEALTH CENTRE has been established in the old private hospital donated by Exxaro to provide adequate service for the population which has currently grown threefold as compared to when the clinic was originally established.